-Michael was Chairman of the Organising Committee for Geotechnique's 2005 Symposium in Print, “Risk and Variability in Geotechnical Engineering,” and is Editor of a published (2007) Thomas Telford book by the same name.
-He was Chairman (2006-2010) of the British Geotechnical Association’s Working Group on “Numerical Methods in Design," is a member of the Board of Directors of ALERT Geomaterials, was Chairman of ALERT’s 2007 Workshop Session on “Inverse and Stochastic Modelling,” Chairman of the International Workshop on “Safety Concepts and Calibration of Partial Factors in European and North American Codes of Practice” (Delft, 2011), Chairman of the International Conference on “Installation Effects in Geotechnical Engineering” (Rotterdam, 2013), and Chairman of the International Conference on “Numerical Methods in Geotechnical Engineering” (Delft, 2014).
-He is on the Editorial Panels of the international journals "Computers and Geotechnics" and "Georisk," was Coordinator of ALERT’s 2014 Doctoral School on “Stochastic Analysis and Inverse Modelling," and is a member of the ISSMGE Technical Committee (TC 103) on "Numerical Methods in Geomechanics."
-He was awarded the Institution of Civil Engineers’ Geotechnical (Gold) Research Medal in 1999, for a 1998 Geotechnique paper on the static liquefaction of hydraulic sand fills.
-He received the Georisk 2014 Best Paper Award in 2015.
+Michael was Chairman of the Organising Committee for Géotechnique’s 2005 Symposium in Print, “Risk and Variability in Geotechnical Engineering,” and is Editor of a published (2007) Thomas Telford book by the same name.
+He was Chairman (2006-2010) of the British Geotechnical Association’s Working Group on “Numerical Methods in Design,” was a member of the Board of Directors of ALERT Geomaterials (2000-2017), was Chairman of ALERT’s 2007 Workshop Session on “Inverse and Stochastic Modelling,” Chairman of the International Workshop on “Safety Concepts and Calibration of Partial Factors in European and North American Codes of Practice” (Delft, 2011), Chairman of the International Conference on “Installation Effects in Geotechnical Engineering” (Rotterdam, 2013), Chairman of the 8th European Conference on “Numerical Methods in Geotechnical Engineering” (Delft, 2014), and Chairman of the 4th International Symposium on Cone Penetration Testing (Delft, 2018).
+He is on the Editorial Panels of the international journals “Acta Geotechnica,” “Georisk” and “Computers and Geotechnics,” and was Coordinator of ALERT’s 2014 Doctoral School on “Stochastic Analysis and Inverse Modelling.”
+He was awarded the Institution of Civil Engineers’ Geotechnical Research Medal in 1999, for a Géotechnique paper on the static liquefaction of hydraulic sand fills.

 - Constitutive modelling